1. Sweet Caroline – Neil Diamond

 Another song that was an instant standard is “Yesterday, When I Was Young.”
 If this list had been produced in 1979 instead of 2009, that Roy Clark hit would’ve been near the top of this chart.
 It was unavoidable on adult contemporary stations throughout the 1970s, both Clark’s version and countless covers.
 For some inexplicable reason it just isn’t as well known today, and really doesn’t do so well on this list.

-Just above it is a song that was something of a hit for Perry Como in 1969, it topped some Adult Contemporary and radio airplay charts, but barely dented the top 30 on the Billboard Hot 100.
-In fact "Seattle" was a bigger pop hit for teen heartthrob Bobby Sherman, who also starred in the forgotten TV show for which it was the theme song. (that was Here Come the Brides) Sherman went top ten with the tune, but believe it or not Como has since outsold him, and Perry's version is regarded as the standard.
+A dozen notches below is a song that was something of a hit for Perry Como in 1969, it topped some Adult Contemporary and radio airplay charts, but barely dented the top 30 on the Billboard Hot 100.
+In fact “Seattle” was a bigger pop hit for teen heartthrob Bobby Sherman, who also starred in the forgotten TV show for which it was the theme song. (that was Here Come the Brides) Sherman went top ten with the tune, but believe it or not Como has since outsold him, and Perry’s version is regarded as the standard.

 Truth be told, we don’t know what to do with some of these songs.

 For example, “Skyline Pigeon” by Elton John.
 (It’s not on the list, don’t look for it.)
 The song is an obvious classic, surely regarded as a standard…however Elton has stopped performing it, and all but his most avid fans don’t even know the song.
 If this 1969 list were assembled in 1979, “Skyline Pigeon” would be top 20, maybe top 10.
 The song is still fabulous, still highly regarded by the cognescenti, yet your parents won’t recognize it if you play it at their 40th wedding anniversary in 2009.
 So it’s off the list.